katyabalin/tennis-era-explorer/README.md

 Pick any two years between 2010 and 2024 and the app shows you:

-- The top 10 ATP players for each year side by side
+- The top 10 ATP or WTA players for each year side by side
 - Average age, height, and ranking points with year-over-year deltas
 - Charts comparing how each metric shifted
 - An AI-generated analysis powered by Claude that puts the numbers in context — referencing actual players and explaining what the data means for the sport

 ## What I Found

-The 2024 top 10 is about 2-3 years younger and nearly 2 inches taller on average than the 2015 top 10.
-That's not random — it reflects a real structural shift in how the game is played at the elite level.
-The serve has become more decisive, and the new generation of players like Sinner and Alcaraz broke through earlier than anyone from the previous era.
+The ATP and WTA tell very different stories across the same time period — I'll let the data speak for itself.
+Try it and see what you find.

 ## Stack

 - Python, Streamlit, pandas, matplotlib
 - Claude API (Anthropic) for AI-generated analysis
-- Data from Jeff Sackmann's open-source [tennis_atp](https://github.com/JeffSackmann/tennis_atp) dataset
+- Data from Jeff Sackmann's open-source [tennis_atp](https://github.com/JeffSackmann/tennis_atp) and [tennis_wta](https://github.com/JeffSackmann/tennis_wta) datasets

 ## What I'd Add Next

-- WTA data to compare the women's tour across the same eras
-- A player search feature to track individual career arcs over time
+- Player search — look up any individual player's career arc over time
 - Surface breakdown — do top player profiles differ on clay vs hard court?
+- Shareable links so you can send a specific year comparison to someone
+- Deploy with more historical data going back to the 1990s

 ## Run It Locally